Our editorial team consists of the publisher, managing editor, and regular and guest writers.

 Elliott Burton is a critic and columnist who is committed to creating and expanding film awareness.
 He is also an accomplished mixed-media artist who graduated from PCVS's Integrated Arts Program.
 Elliott lives and plays in Peterborough.
 You can follow Elliott on Twitter at @ElliottAnger.

-Eva Fisher is kawarthaNOW's Lifestyle Editor.
+Eva Fisher is kawarthaNOW's Lifestyle Editor and a contributing writer.
 She's a savvy marketer who understands regional tourism and the power of partnerships and buying local.
 Eva was previously the General Manager of Kawartha Country Wines, a premium fruit and grape winery in Buckhorn, as well as Manager at The Kawartha Store, a clothing and shoe store in Fenelon Falls specializing in Canadian-made fashion.
-You can contact her at email@example.com.
+You can contact her at firstname.lastname@example.org.

 Gordon Gibb wears many hats: afternoon announcer on FRESHradio 100.5, morning announcer on www.yourKawarthaOLDIES.com, and PA announcer at the Peterborough Memorial Centre.
 As an author, he has published in major newspapers and magazines and currently writes for LawyersandSettlements.com, a web portal based in Los Angeles.
 He has published three books: two on the life of Lester B. Pearson, and a book of essays.
 A novel is due in 2016.
 Gordon also operates GordonGibb.com, a freelance voiceover business.
 You can follow him on Twitter at @GordoGibbo.